gandalfoglia/gandalfoglia.github.io/index.md

 ## Who am I?

-I am a future 20 years old student in management at HEC Lausanne, in Switzerland.
+I am a future 20 years old student in economics at HEC Lausanne, in Switzerland.

 ## Why did I create this website?